 During the financial year ended 31 March 2023, the Board Chairperson also held the position of Chief Executive of the Group, as the Company did not have a Chief Executive Officer.
 The Board recognised the dual role of Datin Toh Siew Chuon as the Board Chairperson and Chief Executive and carefully considered the implications.
-However, given Datin Toh's experience, leadership and understanding of the Group's business, the Board was satisfied that it was in the Company's best interest to maintain this arrangement where the Board could have the benefit from a Chairperson and Chief Executive roles empowered Datin Toh to exercise her authority for the proper purpose and in good faith in the best interest of the Company.
+However, given Datin Toh's experience, leadership and understanding of the Group's business, the Board was satisfied that it was in the Company's best interest to maintain this arrangement where the Board could have the benefit from a Chairperson who possessed extensive knowledge and could effectively guide discussions.
+The combination of the Chairperson and Chief Executive roles empowered Datin Toh to exercise her authority for the proper purpose and in good faith in the best interest of the Company.
 This alignment aimed to maximise shareholders' wealth and foster collaboration between the Board, Management and shareholders.
-Moreover, the Board comprised more than half Independent Directors who provided objective and independent perspectives, ensuring the effectiveness without compromising its independence.
+Moreover, the Board comprised more than half Independent Directors who provided objective and independent perspectives, ensuring the effectiveness and independence of the Board in line with the MCCG.
+This arrangement would enhanced the Board's effectiveness without compromising its independence.